-Completions collects data on undergraduate and graduate completions and completers in a 12-month period.
-Completions are the counts of postsecondary awards granted where each award reported once but multiple awards may be reported for one recipient.
-Completers are the counts of students granted postsecondary awards.
-The count of completers is collected in two ways.
-The first way counts all completers, while the second way counts completers by award level (e.g., number of associate's completers, number of bachelor's completers).
+The Completions survey component collects data on undergraduate and graduate completions and completers in a 12-month period, from July 1 to June 30.
+Completions are the counts of recognized postsecondary credentials conferred by the postsecondary institution as a result of completion of an academic or occupational/vocational program of study.
+Each award is counted only once, regardless of whether the student earned multiple awards.
+Completers are the counts of students who earned a postsecondary award.
+This data is collected in two ways:

+- 1. Unduplicated count of total completers. - 2.
+Counts by award level (e.g., number of associate's degree completers, number of bachelor's degree completers)

-Student Financial Ald
+Student Financial Aid